xtuml/bridgepoint/doc-bridgepoint/review-minutes/8224_remove_hardcoded_path_fromGPSwatch.int.rvm.md

 <pre>

--- Num Type  Who  Section  Comment
+-- Num Type  Who  Section  Comment x- 01  min   Bob  n/a      consider removing the metamodel project from the bp.welcome.test project at this time
-_- 01  min   Bob  n/a      consider removing the metamodel project from the bp.welcome.test project at this time
+           SKB: opened #8437

 </pre>

 No major observations, a re-review is not required.